tvarano/automation-scripts/README.md

-#automation
+# A repo to make things easier

-A repository containing miscellaneous scripts to make some tasks easier.
+Simple scripts to automate some functions

 Table of Contents:
 - Export.command